 Decreasing the pH

 To decrease the pH level, you will need to add acid to the nutrient solution.
 It is important to use an acid that is safe for plants and for you to handle.
 Hydroponic growers tend to use a 2-5% phosphoric acid solution.

 Increasing the pH

-To decrease the pH level, an alkali can be added to the nutrient solution.
+To increase the pH level, an alkali can be added to the nutrient solution.
 The use of potassium hydroxide is the go-to solution as it also supplies the plant with potassium which regulates water vapor, oxygen, and carbon dioxide exchange.

 By now you should be well aware that pH is important in hydroponics.
 The first step to maintain pH levels is through consistent pH testing using pH meters (metal-electrodes, glass-electrodes & semiconductor sensors), pH indicators, or pH litmus test paper.